 But we all know that with the advent of Facebook, Pinterest, Twitter, Instagram, YouTube and so on, most of us have posted details and photos and perhaps videos that represent our non-work, human selves.
 Who looks at this stuff that we have spent all this time posting?
 Who looks at pictures we have been tagged in, even if we don’t want to be tagged?
 And the rules on these sites change rather quickly, so that most of us don’t really know everything we can or can’t do on the sites, what other people can say about us without our permission, and so on.
 Plus it takes time to go back and edit the sites, even if we are aware of the new rules.
 And what have we said or posted about others?
 We also know that none of this stuff goes away.
 Even if you delete it – it lurks somewhere, waiting for the astute to find it.

 Sometimes profiles can be misleading, out of date, or reflective of simple activities that would not pertain to their hireability.
-An interesting article about the ethics of this can be found at https://www.hrzone.com/talent/acquisition/social-media-screening-is-it-ethical.
+Best to ensure that you have a positive online presence.
+You could even consider having public and private profiles.
+An interesting article about the ethics of all of this can be found at https://www.hrzone.com/talent/acquisition/social-media-screening-is-it-ethical.

 Just remember that whatever you do online is public domain, finders’ keepers.